dinkelk/siphon/README.md

 Clone this repository and add it to your path, or copy `siphon` to a location on your path.

 `siphon` assumes that you already have passwordless login setup for any remote machine you intend to copy files to/from.
-To set up passwordless login see [here](http://www.linuxproblem.org/art_9.html) or run the `sshkeyexchange` script provided:
+To set up passwordless login see [here](http://www.linuxproblem.org/art_9.html) or run the `sshkeyexchange` script provided in `util/`:

 ```
-$ sshkeyexchange username@RemoteMachine.com
+$ sshkeyexchange user@example.com
 ```

 `sshkeyexchange` will ask for the password to the remote machine twice before copying over the local machine's public key.